-Settings within your firewall, antivirus and router can sometimes be a cause for your connection to drop.
+- Firewall/Router Settings: Settings within your firewall, antivirus, and router can sometimes be a cause for your connection to drop.
 If you do suffer from regular disconnections it would be a good idea to try to connect with your firewall and antivirus software turned off.
 If it instantly better, go into those programs and add the VPN network you are using as an exception.

 What VPN Providers Have a VPN Kill Switch?

-Any VPN provider that considers itself among the best will offer an internet kill switch feature as part of their product.
-Of those that we know do offer a VPN kill switch includes:
+Any VPN provider that considers itself among the best will offer an internet kill switch feature as part of their service.

 Do I Need to Activate the Kill Switch?